SebastianS-HTL/DungeonMaker/README.md

 Tile[,] tiles = dungeon.getTiles();
 ```

-## Visualisation
+## Visualization
-using the method `visualize()` implemented in  `DungeonMap`, a simple representation of the dungeon is printed to the console
+Using the method `visualize()` implemented in  `DungeonMap`, a simple representation of the dungeon is printed to the console
 ```csharp
 DungeonMap dungeon = new DungeonMap();
 dungeon.mapWidth = 5;